pmatulis/oasis/index.md

 same essential practice.
 Long-term practitioners have reported indirect benefits such as calmness, mental acuity, and open-heartedness.

-To the untrained eye, the "form" executed on two feet manifests as classical tai chi.
-Indeed, the founding teacher (Mr. Moy) chose traditional Yang style for the choreography (the receptacle) of his internal art.
+To the untrained eye, the form executed on two feet manifests as classical tai chi.
+Indeed, the founding teacher (Mr. Moy) chose traditional Yang style as the choreography of his internal art.

 For more information on the origins of these teachings see the [main lineage web site](https://taichinuances.com).